munanadi/near-lake-indexer/scripts/README.md

 ### `populateData.ts`

 This would pull markets among the existing dexes and create a token map of all the tokens.

+- `fetchImages()` downloads all images too a folder too.

 This list then can be used in nodes where we would require decimal information of a token.